mitchellacton/Data_Eng_Projects/core_java/grep/README.md

 # Introduction
-(50-100 words)
-Discuss the design of each app.
-What does the app do?
-What technologies have you used? (e.g. core java, libraries, lambda, IDE, docker, etc..)

 The Java Grep app is meant to mimic the Linux command line `grep` function, to recursively search through the provided directory to find files containing a